CLAW3DBSC/Claw3D/README.md

 Claw3D turns AI automation into a visual workplace where agents collaborate, review code, run tests, train skills, and execute tasks inside a shared 3D environment.

-Built and maintained by LukeTheDev.
-Follow on X: [@iamlukethedev](https://x.com/iamlukethedev).
+Built and maintained by CLAW3DBSC.
+Follow on X: [@CLAW3DBSC](https://x.com/CLAW3DBSC).

 Think of it as: